-The crime is punishable by imprisonment in county jail (as opposed to state prison) for up to 30 days.5
+The crime is punishable by imprisonment in county jail (as opposed to state prison) for a minimum of 30 days and up to a maximum of 6 months.5

-A judge does have the authority to award a defendant with misdemeanor probation in lieu of jail time.
+A judge does have the authority to award you with misdemeanor probation in lieu of jail time.

-A person convicted under this statute can get the conviction expunged, per Penal Code 1203.4 PC.
+If you are convicted under this statute, you can get the conviction expunged, per Penal Code 1203.4 PC.

 - jail time, or

 - probation (whichever was imposed).